grafana/cortex-tools/docs/e2ealerting.md

 -configs.sync-interval=2h
 ```

+## [optional] Alertmanager and Ruler Configuration
+Please note the both the `alertmanager` and `ruler` configuration are optional.
+If not defined as part of the config, the syncing process is disabled.

-Then, the Alertmanager configuration file `alertmanger_config.yaml`:
+The Alertmanager configuration file `alertmanger_config.yaml` can be defined as:

 ```yaml
 global: